marsh-sim/marsh-docs/docs/nodes/eye-tracking.md

     As of writing, the images cannot cover the task bar in Windows.
     It's suggested to align them with the taskbar instead, but when defining the surface in Pupil Capture, move the corner to corner of the display.

-When finished, you can save the PureRef scene to `.pur` file which will also contain the image data using "Save > Save as" menu.
+When finished, you can save the PureRef scene to `.pur` file using "Save > Save as" menu.
+This file is self-contained, including the data of all used images.

 With the overlay shown on screen, follow the instructions about [Surface Tracking in Pupil Capture documentation](https://docs.pupil-labs.com/core/software/pupil-capture/#surface-tracking).
+For the [`pupil_eye_tracker`](https://github.com/marsh-sim/sim-nodes/blob/main/pupil_eye_tracker.py) script to correctly label the surfaces, name the surfaces same way as subsections in [Defined screens](#defined-screens).